Skip to content

 sudo systemctl restart grafana-server

-3. Access Grafana - open your browser, navigate to the following address, and use the default user and password admin to login:
+3. Access Grafana by navigating to the following URL and logging in with the default username and password (admin):

 http://SERVER_IP_ADDRESS:3000/login